Trump policy that weakened wild bird protections is revoked

 Flesher reported from Traverse City, Michigan.

-Follow Brown on Twitter: https://twitter.com/MatthewBrownAP.
+Follow Brown on Twitter: @MatthewBrownAP and @JohnFlesher